Trump Administration Transferred $9.8 Million From FEMA To ICE

 "The Committee strongly discourages transfer or reprogramming requests to cover ICE's excesses," the report stated.
 Future requests should include "transparent and publically-available evidence" that the money is required because of "circumstances ... that are truly beyond ICE's control," the senators said.

 The funds redirected from FEMA this summer only covered a small portion of ICE's overspending.
-(A fraction of the transferred funds also covered extra costs the Secret Service encountered in protecting the White House.)
+(A fraction of the transferred funds also covered extra costs the Secret Service incurred in protecting the White House.)

 Other DHS operations also saw their budgets cut to cover detention and deportation costs, according to the document released by Merkley.